MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/realtime-definition.md

 ### model

-The required serialized model used for this realtime service.
+The required serialized model used for this real-time service.